open-component-model/ocm-spec/doc/02-processing/04-digest.md

     name: myhelperapp
     version: 0.1.0
 ```
-# Example
+# Examples for Signing of Component Versions

-## Simple Component-Version
+## Simple Component Version

-The component-descriptor to be signed is:
+The component descriptor to be signed is:

 ```
 apiVersion: ocm.software/v3alpha1